greencloudcomputing/docs/docs/api/function.md

 ## List

 :::info
-Use this endpoint to get a list of functions in your Green Cloud account.
+Use this endpoint to get a list of functions in your GreenCloud account.
 :::

 #### Endpoint